-Any employee in the class of Recreation Assistant, Class Code 2498, or Recreation Instructor, Class Code 2499, who is assigned to work at one of the recreation facilities designated as part of the Gang Reduction and Youth Development (GRYD) program (or a related successor program), shall receive additional compensation at a rate of \$0.50 per hour for each hour compensated.
+Any employee in the class of Recreation Assistant, Class Code 2498, or Recreation Instructor, Class Code 2499, who is regularly assigned to work at one of the recreation facilities listed below shall receive additional compensation at a rate of \$1.00 per hour for each hour compensated.
 When assigned on a regular basis, this compensation is pensionable.
 When assigned on a daily basis, this compensation is non-pensionable.